 Jump Directly to Recipe

 Thankfully, there are a few ways I can tweak and adjust some of my holiday favorites and still get to eat them.
-My Mama made me a pumpkin pie for Thanksgiving made with coconut oil and coconut milk.
-And I’ve already whipped up my first batch of coconut milk eggnog.
-And dude, it is amazing!
+A great example of this is my dairy-free coconut milk eggnog!
+I know it’s early still, but I’ve already whipped up my first batch and, holy (no) cow, is it amazing!

 There are two methods for making homemade coconut milk eggnog —the cooked way and the raw way.
 The raw way is super easy, quick, and traditional, but it also means you are straight up drinking raw egg yolks.
-It doesn’t bother me (and never has, I have a very clear memory of my Dad shaking up an entire gallon of raw eggnog in the kitchen at Christmas), but if it does irk you, there are lots of recipes out there for cooked eggnog—mostly they just involved slowly heating the mixture until it’s just warm enough to pasteurize the eggs, but not so much that you get scrambled eggs.
+It doesn’t bother me (and never has– I have a very clear memory of my Dad shaking up an entire gallon of raw eggnog in the kitchen at Christmas), especially because I know our eggs came from chickens living a clean and healthy life.
+But if it does irk you, there are lots of recipes out there for cooked eggnog—mostly they just involve slowly heating the mixture until it’s just warm enough to pasteurize the eggs, but not so much that you get scrambled eggs.

 I have a half-gallon-sized Mason jar of this stuff just hanging out in my fridge for whenever I get a hankering for eggnog (or want to use eggnog in a holiday recipe, which happens all the time).
 I’ll probably still pick up some “regular” nog for my holiday guests, because while this stuff is incredibly delicious, it still tastes like coconut.
 That’s not a problem for a coconut-lover like me, but it’s not exactly traditional.